 The field "Registry Domain ID:" refers to the Repository Object Identifier (ROID) for the Domain Name object as specified in RFC 5730 (called Domain ID in Specification 4 of the Registry Agreement).
 For example, a Registrar could obtain the ROID from the Registry via EPP and cache the information locally after creating or gaining a domain name via a transfer.

 The field "Registry Admin/Tech/Registrant ID:" refers to the Repository Object Identifier (ROID) for the Contact object as specified in RFC 5733 (called Admin/Tech/Registrant ID in Specification 4 of the Registry Agreement).
 For example, a Registrar could obtain the ROID from the Registry via EPP and cache the information locally.
 The RAA 2013 defines that this information MUST be shown if available from the Registry.
-In the unlikely scenario that this information is not available from the Registry, the string "Not Available From Registry" MUST be shown instead.
+If this information is not available from the Registry, the string "Not Available From Registry" SHOULD be shown instead.

 The "Updated Date:" field MUST reflect the date and time of the latest successful update known to the Registrar.
 Registrars are not required to constantly refresh this "Updated Date:" from the Registry.